Rashidun Caliphate

 Following Muhammad's death in June 632, Muslim leaders debated who should succeed him.
-Unlike later caliphs, the Rashidun were either chosen by a small group of high-ranking companions of the Prophet in (lit. 'consultation') (Note: Abu Bakr, Uthman and Ali were chosen this way) or appointed by their predecessor.
+Unlike later caliphates which were ruled by hereditary dynasties, the Rashidun caliphs were either chosen by a small group of high-ranking companions of Muhammad in (lit. 'consultation') (Note: Abu Bakr, Uthman and Ali were chosen this way) or nominated by their predecessor.
 (Note: Abu Bakr appointed Umar as his successor before dying in 634 AD.)
-Muhammad's close companion Abu Bakr, of the Banu Taym clan, was elected the first caliph in Medina and began the conquest of the Arabian Peninsula.
-The only Rashidun not to die by assassination, he was succeeded by Umar, his appointed successor from the Banu Adi clan.
-Under Umar, the caliphate expanded at an unprecedented rate, conquering more than two-thirds of the Byzantine Empire and nearly the entire Sasanian Empire.
+Muhammad's close companion and father-in-law Abu Bakr, of the Banu Taym, was elected the first caliph in Medina and presided over the conquest of the Arabian Peninsula.
+The only Rashidun caliph not to die by assassination, he was succeeded by Umar of the Banu Adi, who was also a close companion and father-in-law of Muhammad.
+During Umar's reign, the caliphate expanded at an unprecedented rate, conquering more than two-thirds of the Byzantine Empire and nearly the entire Sasanian Empire.

-After Umar's assassination, Uthman, a member of the Banu Umayya clan, was chosen as Caliph.
-He concluded the conquest of Persia in 651 and continued expeditions into the Byzantine territories.
-Uthman was assassinated in June 656 and succeeded by Ali, a member of the Banu Hashim clan, who transferred the capital to Kufa.
-Ali presided over the civil war known as the First Fitna, as his suzerainty was unrecognized by Uthman's kinsman and Syria's governor Mu'awiya ibn Abu Sufyan, who believed that Uthman's murderers should be punished immediately.
-Additionally, a third faction known as Kharijites, who were former supporters of Ali, rebelled against both Ali and Mu'awiya after refusing to accept the arbitration in the Battle of Siffin (657).
-The war led to the overthrow of the Rashidun Caliphate and the establishment of the Umayyad Caliphate in 661 by Mu'awiya.
+Following the assassination of Umar, Uthman (r.
+644–656) of the Banu Umayya, who was a senior companion and son-in-law of Muhammad, was elected caliph.
+His reign oversaw the completion of the conquest of Persia in 651 and continued the military campaigns into Byzantine territories.
+Uthman was assassinated in June 656 and was succeeded by Ali (r.
+656–661) of the Banu Hashim, the cousin and son-in-law of Muhammad, who moved the caliphate's capital to Kufa.
+Ali's accession to the caliphate triggered the First Fitna, a civil war ignited by the refusal of Uthman's Umayyad kinsman and the long-time governor of Syria, Mu'awiya ibn Abi Sufyan (r.
+661–680) to recognize Ali's authority until Uthman's killers were brought to justice.

-The overthrow of the Rashidun Caliphate also permanently consolidated the divide between Sunni and Shia Muslims, with Shia Muslims believing Ali to be the first rightful caliph and Imam after Muhammad, favouring his bloodline connection to Muhammad.
+After the Battle of Siffin between Ali's Iraqi army and Mu'awiya's Syrian forces, which resulted in a stalemate and inconclusive arbitration, a faction of Ali's erstwhile supporters, known as the Kharijites, seceded and rebelled against both sides, opposing his decision to arbitrate with Mu'awiya.
+Following Ali's assassination by a Kharijite dissident in 661, Mu'awiya invaded Iraq with his Syrian army and compelled Ali's eldest son and successor Hasan—who had been chosen as caliph in Kufa—to abdicate in his favour.
+Mu'awiya then entered Kufa and received the pledge of allegiance from the Iraqis, thus founding the Umayyad Caliphate.